Want to know how to keep groundhogs out of the garden? We have all the tips you need!

 Groundhogs are always looking for vacant barricades and that can cause problems for your garden.
 If you notice a burrow, take a good-sized block of welded wire (about 3 feet) to bury it in the burrow entrance.

 Wire fencing works best since it will need to be bent to prevent groundhogs from digging under the fence and toward your gardens.
 These critters can climb so the fence needs to be at least four feet high above the ground and two feet deep underground.

 That being said, before you bury the fence, the bottom 12 inches need to be bent at a 90-degree angle away from your garden to prevent groundhogs from getting through.

 Scare Groundhogs Away

-You don’t have to put on a Halloween mask to scare groundhogs away, but you can set up small triggers that make a lot of noise when they are tripped.
+You don’t have to put on a Halloween mask to frighten groundhogs, but you can set up small triggers that make a lot of noise when they are tripped.
 For example, you can place bells on wires around their burrows and your garden.

 Or, you can use motion-activated devices such as sprinklers or flashing lights.
 Many motion-activated tools mimic a predator’s eyes which will work great.

 Additionally, since they dig underground, you can create vibrations to disturb their resting places.
 You can do this by placing spinning pinwheels around your garden or their burrows or purchasing a sonic vibration machine.

 What is a Natural Way to Get Rid of Groundhogs?